____________________________________________________________________________________________________

 Background on a Flying Scot family

 In 1980 sailing and work brought the Neffs to the east cost, where they spent their spare time sailing and racing their Scot on the Chesapeake Bay.
 By the late 80s, the kids had grown and spread out, taking a love of sailing with them.
 Lorie spent time in the islands as a cook on a boat for a few years, then moved to San Francisco.
+Lori received her A&P certificate from Spartan College of Aerospace and Technology.
 Dan went to school at Old Dominion University in Norfolk,VA .
 He studied Mechanical/Aerospace Engineering and found time to participate on their sailing team.
 David studied Architecture at Savannah College of Art and Design While there he started a sailing club.

 In 1988 Bob and Mary Ellen shifted gears, and established Selby Bay Sailing Center.
 It’s located near the mouth of the South River that